luutuankiet/life_admin_dbt/README.md

 *   **`created_time`**: Inferred as the minimum `dbt_valid_from` timestamp from the snapshot metadata.
 *   **`done_time`**: Inferred as the `dbt_valid_to` date for hard-deleted records in the snapshot.

+## Configuration

-## Configuration: GTD "Shallow vs. Deep Work" Feature
+### TickTick: GTD "Shallow vs. Deep Work" Feature

-This guide explains how to set up the "Shallow vs. Deep Work" categorization feature.
+This guide explains how to set up the "Shallow vs. Deep Work" categorization feature for TickTick data.

 ### The "Why": Business Use Case